feedly/sample-customer-scripts/integrations/opencti/readme.md

 # OpenCTI Feedly Integration

 This Python script allows integration between OpenCTI and Feedly.
-It fetches STIX data from Feedly and inserts them into OpenCTI.
+It fetches STIX objects from Feedly and inserts them into OpenCTI.

 ## Requirements

-This script requires Python 3.6 or later (and was tested on Python 3.11).
+This script was tested on Python 3.11 on MacOS.
 If you do not have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).

 In addition to Python, this script needs several Python packages: